ISA-tools/isa-specs/source/isajson.rst

 material_attribute_value_schema.json
 ------------------------------------
-This schema implements Material from the ISA Abstract Model.
+This schema is used in a Material node to hold an attribute value (value of a Characteristic).

 Schema: